-At about 12 miles into the ride I had a decision to make: South of Brule, NE, the Pony Express Bikepacking Route goes straight; but the Pony Express Monuments and California Hill were off Hwy 30, which runs along the south edge of Brule, which lay about two miles to the north.
+At about 12 miles into the ride I had a decision to make: South of Brule, NE, the Pony Express Bikepacking Route goes straight; but the Pony Express Monuments and California Hill were off Hwy 30, which runs along the south edge of Brule, about two miles to the north.
 I decided to leave the route and turn north to Brule to see the sights.
 I think it was the right decision.

 I will do a separate entry for California Hill in the next couple of days.
 Short version: it’s a hill the emigrants had to cross.
 Why is it important?
 I don’t really remember, but I know from my reading that it was a big deal, so I hope to get you all up to speed on that soon.

 From there I rode west a little longer, dropped off the bluffs to go through Big Springs, past the South Platte Pony Express Station marker (where a donkey across the road yelled at me until I left), and eventually into Julesburg.

 One funny thing about Julesburg: the present location is the town’s fourth.
 The first location (where Jules shot Slade) is south of the Platte River; raiding Lakota and Cheyenne burned it down in 1865.
 It was rebuilt a couple of miles away, but died when the railroad tracks were laid north of the Platte.
 The town moved to the railroad and was a tent city of the Hell-on-Wheels kind until the leading edge of railroad construction moved further west.
 The forth and current town sprang up at the intersection of the transcontinental railroad and the Denver branch of the Union Pacific Railroad.